ryderbelserion/Feather/README.md

 Provides a set of opinionated utilities that may or may not make your life easier.

 ### Features
-- Ability to send customized embeds to discord webhooks by running ./gradlew webhook
+- Ability to customize and send multiple embeds to different webhooks.

 ### Usage
 ```kotlin